akveo/react-native-ui-kitten/docs/assets/articles/theme.md

 ### Overview
-All components introduced in this framework depends on application *theme*.
-Theme - is an object with some base values: colors, font sizes etc.
+All components introduced in this framework depend on the application *theme*.
+Theme is an object with base values: colors, font sizes etc.
-They also organized in groups by meaning and also has inheritance.
+They're also organized in groups by purpose and also have inheritance.
- All interactions with theme and other customization work should be done using `RkTheme` object.
+ All interactions with the theme and other customizations should be done using `RkTheme` object.

-Theme has definition for most of base values like regular text color or size, success button color or color of subtitles.
+Theme has a definition for most of the base values like regular text color or size, success button color or color of subtitles.
-That means if you change regular text color in theme - all *rk-components* which use this color will apply it.
-So you can easily adjust color or  for whole app.
+That means, if you change a regular text color in theme, all *rk-components* which use this color will apply it.
+So, you can easily adjust color for the whole app.

 Here is an example from our default theme:
 ```javascript